Memorial Spaceflights

 “There’s Spock, there’s Data, there’s the hologram Doctor, there’s Seven of Nine.
 I refer to these as the ‘Roddenberry characters,’ because it’s the aliens who always show us our humanity.
 These are the ones that – the things that we take for granted every day that show either how foolish we are or how fortunate we are to be able to do something or have free will.
 Those are the things that I love when the characters point that out.”

 While one of the most memorable space funerals in pop culture occurred in the franchise’s The Wrath of Khan – when Spock was laid to rest deep space – Celestis Memorial Spaceflights ensure that these kinds of space burials aren’t necessarily something happening 200 or 300 years into the future.
-Soon, the Roddenberrys’ legacy – the father, the mother, and the son – will also live on in humanity’s first deep-space outpost, thanks to Celestis’ Enterprise Flight.
+The Roddenberrys’ legacy – the father, the mother, and the son – also lives on in humanity’s first deep-space outpost, thanks to Celestis’ Enterprise Flight.

 Some interview portions of this piece were derived from “A ‘Voyager’ Entering New Realms: The Enterprise Flight, and Its Heritage.”